Building Philadelphia’s Next Great Civic Space

 After a three-year study involving input from the community, a team of designers and engineers confirmed that a new park space was possible at the waterfront.
 Construction is scheduled to start in 2023.

-Thanks to city, state, and philanthropic leaders, the Park at Penn’s Landing will become a reality.
-This project will also include a new trail along Columbus Boulevard and an extension of the South Street Bridge to bring pedestrians directly to the waterfront.
+Thanks to city, state, and philanthropic leaders, Penn’s Landing Park will become a reality.
+This project will also include a new trail along Columbus Boulevard and an extension of the South Street Bridge to bring pedestrians directly to the Waterfront.

 Today, DRWC and its engagement team, led by PennPraxis; Little Giant Creative; SEAMAAC; Make the World Better Foundation; and the Village of Arts & Humanities is developing a major city-wide outreach effort.
 The goal is to cultivate the community’s vision for this new public space and help decide future programming.